AJSMonty/CV/README.md

 - Organised and run over 1000 children and adult's parties.
 Managing large groups of children and directing a team of staff members

 #### Music Producer & DJ (2007 - Present)
-- Worked alongside artists such as Sigala, Craig David, Omi and Dario G
+- Worked alongside artists such as Sigala, Craig David, Rhys Lewis, Omi and Dario G
 - Written music for brands such as Philips and the BBC
 - DJed all over the world in nightclubs, and also at events for L'Oreal, The Royal Family, Military Balls, and many more